socdoneleft/socdoneleft.org/trans_regret_dutch_sample/trans_regret_dutch_sample.md

 Score (logrank) test = 1.32  on 1 df,   p=0.3
 ```

+The code for all of the above can be found on GitHub: <https://github.com/socdoneleft/socdoneleft.org>

 ### Conclusions

 Conservative fears of less-dysphoric or brainwashed patients attending gender identity clinics would suggest an upward trend in regret rates.
 The CEGD saw a dramatic increase of patients, which makes this a good dataset to test that fear.
 However, there was no upward trend in regret rates, significant or otherwise.
 In fact, there was a *downward* trend, though it was not significant.